What the Options Market Tells Us About Danaher

-Investors with a lot of money to spend have taken a bearish stance on Danaher (NYSE:DHR).
+Investors with a lot of money to spend have taken a bullish stance on Danaher (NYSE:DHR).

 And retail traders should know.